Sunarker/VAE/README.md

 # VAE implemented by Jiangchao Yao
-VAE in the continuous and discrete versions (including the corresponding two kinds of importance-weighted measure respectively in the perspective of log-likelihood and KL-divergence.).
+VAE in the continuous and discrete versions (including the corresponding two kinds of importance-weighted measures respectively in the perspective of log-likelihood and KL-divergence.).

 ------------------------------------------------------------------